In the Bedroom-2001

 There is so much atmosphere to embrace with pumpkins, masks, and trick-or-treaters nestled seemingly safe in a small town ripe for the picking by a knife-wielding maniac.

-Out for fresh blood, he slaughters his attendants and sets out to find his one living relative who is being cared for by a kind and resourceful foster sister named Rachel (Ellie Cornell).
+Out for fresh blood, he slaughters his attendants and sets out to find his one living relative, who is being cared for by a kind and resourceful foster sister named Rachel (Ellie Cornell).

-Even the premise of Meyers escaping a hospital and targeting a family member is identical to the original film and its sequel.
+Even the premise of Myers escaping a hospital and targeting a family member is identical to the original film and its sequel.
 The familiar Haddonfield Hospital and Smith’s Grove Sanitarium return like good friends not seen for years.

-I liked the film and I like Part 4 for different reasons.
+I liked the film, and I like Part 4 for different reasons.

 In a neat little twist, Michael looks to pass his killing baton to his niece as she attempts to butcher her stepmom, similar to what Michael did to his sister many years earlier.

-Borrowing heavily from its predecessors, Halloween 4: The Return of Michael Meyers (1988) is satisfying but not revolutionary.
-There are enough nods to history combined with a new batch of teenagers to mutilate to forge ground and continue the legacy.
+There are enough nods to history combined with a new batch of teenagers to make ground and continue the legacy.

 I Love You, Man-2009